Gulf Scholars Program at Texas Southern University

 Eligibility Requirements

-• Currently enrolled at Texas Southern University
+• Currently enrolled, in good academic and disciplinary standing,at Texas Southern University

 • Minimum 3.0 GPA